Dependency Injection

 public OcelotBuilder(IServiceCollection services, IConfiguration configurationRoot, Func<IMvcCoreBuilder, Assembly, IMvcCoreBuilder> customBuilder = null);

-• Adds (switches on/off) Ocelot features by:
+• Adds (switches on/off) Ocelot features through the following methods:

 • AddSingletonDefinedAggregator and AddTransientDefinedAggregator methods